viaheather/rm-gen-node/README.md

 - [License](#license)

 ## Installation
-You will need to clone this repo's SSH keys.
-From there, you will open this app with your IDE.
-In your terminal, type in "node index" and answer the prompts.
+The user will clone this repository.
+The user will then enter “node index” into the terminal to be prompted questions regarding their project.

 ## Usage
-Allows the user to easily create a logo with 2-3 characters and customizable colors for the font and shape.
+This saves the developer time from creating a readme from scratch.
+This project will take the inputs from the user to create a templated README.md for the user.

 ## Credits
-Diego Marrs helped me map out the logic of this assignment and Alex Brawshaw assisted me with the generateSVG() in the index file.
-W3Schools was a huge help, specifically at this link: https://www.w3schools.com/graphics/svg_intro.asp.
-Their "Try it" editor helped me build the shapes in an insolated environment outside of mine.
+This was cloned from an existing repo: https://github.com/coding-boot-camp/potential-enigma

 ## License
 None